10 Signs You Need A Pet Door

 You’ve already invested in great things for your furry friend: toys, treats, and other goodies.
 Many times, a pet door is the last thing owners think to get for their pets.
-The following list will identify some of the signs that indicate that it’s time to install a pet door.
+The following list will identify some of the key signs that indicate it’s time to install a pet door.
 You might be surprised at what you learn!

 You want to give your pet potty privacy – If you have a separate room or area for your pet to “take care of business,” you might consider installing a pet door to the area to give them a bit of privacy.
-Adjusting to house training can be a task in itself for many pets, but allowing them a space free from traffic and observers can help them to transition into this new role with a bit more ease.
+Adjusting to house training can be a task in itself for many pets, but allowing them a space free from traffic and observers can help them to transition with a bit more ease.

 You want to make your pet feel more welcomed – Imagine having a special door designed just for you at a friend’s house, or your place of work.
 Chances are you’d feel quite loved and special.
 Consider this when you think about your pet, and give them a pathway that makes them feel as much a part of your home as you are.